-Coordinator's assessment of an incident, as described in 20.4.1.500 NMAC (incorporating 40 4 manifests and, if necessary, by chemical analysis.
-10
+14 Coordinator's assessment of an incident, as described in 20.4.1.300 NMAC (incorporating 40 or potential threat posed to human health or the environment.
+The information will include the character, exact source, amount, and areal extent of any released material.
+This may be done